nonowarn/shimeji4mac/README.md

 TODO
 ----

-* Automation of building zip file.
-I'm poor enough not to be able to create it saving permissions of files...
 * Frindly message when launched Shimeji.app is located outside of project directory
 * Proper dock frame detection
 * Use AXMakeProcessTrusted() instead of activation of assistive devices